Strategies for Creating Inclusive and Accessible Classroom and Course Materials

 See the IT Knowledgebase, Kaltura: Media Gallery for instructions on this process.

-Types of Video Content and How to get it into Kaltura:
+Types of Video Content and How to Upload into Kaltura:

 Lecture Capture videos: